CCI order clears road for generic car parts market

 "If we put the cart before the horse we will be seriously compromising on safety," Vikram Kirloskar, vice chairman of Toyota Kirloskar, the Japanese auto maker’s local unit, told an industry conference this month.

-Authorised parts makers like Bosch Ltd (BOSH.NS) and SKF India Ltd (SKFB.NS) that supply auto makers agree that safety regulation is key.
+Authorised parts makers like Bosch Ltd and SKF India Ltd that supply auto makers agree that safety regulation is key.

 According to traders, some certified suppliers circumvent restrictive agreements with car makers that do not allow them to sell in the after-market by re-packaging the same products as generic.